sfwem/SFWEM-Docs/docs/Station_Builds/PAN_Cisco_Phone_SPA_525G2.md

 2. Connect the USB power cable to your SPA 525G.
 3. Connect an ethernet cable to the "SW" port on the SPA 525G.
 4. Connect the other end of the ethernet cable to the LAN port on the AirGATEWAY of your PAN.
-5. After the SPA 525G has completed the boot process, follow [these instructions](https://www.cisco.com/c/en/us/support/docs/smb/unified-communications/cisco-small-business-spa500-series-ip-phones/smb2083-determine-ip-address-on-spa525g-and-spa525g2-ip-phones.html) to get the IP address of the SPA 525G.

 # SPA 525G2 Configuration
+1. After the SPA 525G has completed the boot process, follow [these instructions](https://www.cisco.com/c/en/us/support/docs/smb/unified-communications/cisco-small-business-spa500-series-ip-phones/smb2083-determine-ip-address-on-spa525g-and-spa525g2-ip-phones.html) to get the IP address of the SPA 525G.
+2. Using a computer, connect to the wireless network of your PAN.
+3. Once connected to your PAN, launch your web browser.
+4. Key in the IP address from Assembly instruction #4 into the URL line of your web browser.

 v1.0 Last Updated: 07-03-2020